 Course Overview:

 For over thirty years, the HART-Disasters course has been CFE’s flagship humanitarian assistance course, training an average of 400 in-person and approximately 12,000 via Joint Knowledge Online, military and civilian students each year.
 The HART-Disasters course prepares United States military commanders and their staffs to respond more effectively during civilian-led humanitarian assistance and foreign disaster response missions.
-The two and a half day, operational-level training course focuses on applying the military planning and decision–making process to the unique circumstances associated with a Foreign Humanitarian Assistance (FHA) operation in response to a natural disaster.
-The course program utilizes theory grounded by U.S. Department of Defense joint doctrine,
+This operational-level training course focuses on applying the military planning and decision–making process to the unique circumstances associated with a Foreign Humanitarian Assistance (FHA) operation in response to a natural guidance from the State Department Bureau of Population, Refugees, and Migration, and generally accepted international norms on humanitarian assistance and civil-military coordination.
+Case studies, small group practical applications, and role-playing exercises enhance lectures by civilian and military subject matter experts.

 Participants will understand: